videlalvaro/rabbit-internals/supervisor_structure.md

 --- rabbit_event_sup
 |	|
 |	--- rabbit_event
 |		 Handles event notification for statistics collection.
-For example when a new channel is created, then a notification like `rabbit_event:notify(channel_created, infos(?CREATION_EVENT_KEYS, State))` is fired.
+		 For example when a new channel is created, then a notification like:
+		 `rabbit_event:notify(channel_created, infos(?CREATION_EVENT_KEYS, State))` is fired.
 |
 --- file_handle_cache_sup <-- instance of rabbit_sup.erl
 |	|
 |	--- file_handle_cache
 |		Manages file handles to synchronize reads and writes to them.
 		See `file_handle_cache.erl` for an in depth explanation of its purpose.
 |
 --- worker_pool_sup <-- instance of rabbit_sup.erl
 	|
 	--- worker_pool
 	|
 	--- worker_pool_worker
 	The worker pool process manages a pool of up to `N` number of workers where `N` is the return of `erlang:system_info(schedulers)`.
 Used to parallelize function calls.
 ```